chaimeleon-eu/dataset-service/README.md

 ```

 These are the known roles:
- - view_public_datasets (0)
- - view_all_datasets (1)
- - admin_datasets (2)
+ - view_public_datasets (0): only can list and see details of public datasets
+ - view_all_datasets (1): also can list and see details of protected datasets
+ - admin_datasets (2): also can create, update and invalidate own datasets
+ - superadmin_datasets (3): also can update and invalidate any dataset (not owned datasets)

 The name of each one can be customized in the configuration file.
 The number is just a hint, not part of the name: you can see them as security levels, each level include the previous levels.